MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 How long will the results last?

-The results of your breast augmentation are not guaranteed to last a lifetime.
-However, implants can last anywhere from 10 to 20 years but are not impervious to natural ageing.
-The implants may need to be removed or replaced after 8 to 10 years, occurring for roughly 20 percent of boob job patients.
+The results of breast augmentation are not guaranteed to last a lifetime.
+While implants can last between 10 and 20 years, they are not immune to natural ageing.
+Approximately 20 percent of breast augmentation patients may need to have their implants removed or replaced after 8 to 10 years.

 Whilst pregnancy can affect the look of your breast implants, multiple studies have concluded that breastfeeding after a breast augmentation is safe.
 However, some surgical techniques can potentially affect nipple sensitivity and milk production.
-Therefore, if being able to breastfeed after your boob job is a concern, you should discuss this at your consultation.
+Therefore, if being able to breastfeed after the procedure is a concern, you should discuss this at your consultation.

 What if my implants need to be removed?